Docebo: Public listings (2019–2020)

 Docebo transitioned to a public company with its initial public offering (IPO) on the Toronto Stock Exchange (TSX) on October 8, 2019.
 This Canadian IPO raised gross proceeds of C$75 million.
 Building on this public market presence, Docebo expanded its reach by commencing trading in the United States on the Nasdaq Global Select Market under the ticker symbol "DCBO" on December 7, 2020.
 This U.S. IPO generated gross proceeds of $144 million.

 CEO succession (2023–2024)

 In November 2023, Docebo revealed a CEO succession plan.
 Claudio Erba, the company's founder, transitioned from his role as Chief Executive Officer and a member of the board of directors to become the Chief Innovation Officer, effective February 29, 2024.

 Alessio Artuffo, who had been with Docebo for over a decade and held various leadership positions, including Director of International Business Operations, Chief Revenue Officer, and President & Chief Operating Officer, was appointed Interim Chief Executive Officer effective March 1, 2024.^{9} He assumed the permanent role of CEO in September 2024.

 In 2025, Docebo publicly declared an "AI-first roadmap strategy" and achieved FedRAMP Moderate Authorization.

+AI strategy and expansion into skills (2025-present)

+In April 2025, Docebo launched an AI-first product roadmap.
+In January 2026, Docebo acquired 365Talents, a French AI Skills Intelligence platform.
+This acquisition was described as an effort to "strengthen Docebo’s ability to help organizations identify, develop, and deploy skills at scale by embedding skills intelligence more directly into learning workflows."